aka: Orphean Rescue Mission

 - You can bring back dead people from The Underworld in Geist The Sin Eaters, but not without paying some (very terrible) price to the Kerberoi.

-- The greek myth themed Theros cycle in Magic: The Gathering has the black card "Recue from the Underworld", which involves one of the players creatures leaving play and returning next turn along with one that was in the discard pile, aka "Hades".
+- The Greek Mythology themed Theros cycle in Magic: The Gathering has the black card Rescue from the Underworld, which involves one of the players creatures leaving play and returning next turn along with one that was in the graveyard.
+The same block also has Reviving Melody, which depicts a Gender Swapped version of the original tale.

 - The supplement to Don't Rest Your Head, Don't Lose Your Mind, has a lovely example in the example Madness Power titled "O is for Orpheus":